WindRiver-Labs/wrlinux/scripts/gen-image/doc/target_bcm-2xxx-rpi4.README.md

     $ sync
     $ eject /dev/sdf

-This should give you a bootable USB flash device.
-Insert the device into a bootable USB socket on the target, and power on.
-This should result in a system booted to the Grub boot menuo.
+This should give you a bootable micro SD card device.
+Insert the SD card into SD slot on Raspberrypi 4b board, and then power on.
+This should result in a system booted to the u-boot menu.

 ### On Qemu
 Create a 14G disk image